HISTORY & FUNDING

-SEC convened the first Earth Summit in 2002.
-They brought students, faculty, staff, administrators and community members together to discuss the state of sustainability at UC Santa Cruz.
-The first Blueprint for a Sustainable Campus was created in 2003 after Earth Summit, as an "action plan," developed through conversations at that Earth Summit
+To achieve these goals, SEC convened the first Earth Summit in 2002.
+The event brought students, faculty, staff, administrators, and community members together to discuss the state of sustainability at UC Santa Cruz.

-Eventually, SEC organizer Aurora Winslade graduated and founded, with the support form students and administration, UC Santa Cruz's Sustainability Office.
-Working groups moved under the Sustainability Office.
+Eventually, an important SEC organizer, Aurora Winslade, graduated and founded with the support of students and administration, the UC Santa Cruz's Sustainability Office.
+Working groups moved under this Sustainability Office.

 The SEC further worked to pass Ballot Measure 9, the Campus Sustainability Programs Fee in 2003.
 The passing of Measure 9 established a quarterly $3 student fee, in order to create a source of funding for projects to achieve SEC’s goals.